offlinesec/offlinesec-client/README.md

 Anonymised on the client side (the info doesn't leave your laptop):
 * System Names (SIDs)
 * Usernames who implemented patches (sap notes)
+The names will be restored after the report is downloaded.

+Available additional options:
+* Manage exclusions (exclude some notes from the report)
+* Exclude SAP Notes marked as "Not Relevant"
+* Attach information from DEV environment
+* Define SLA rules for Note Implementation (How quick BASIS must install security patches)
+* Add Host Agent version and Patch
+* Add Kernel version and Patch
+* VBS automation (gui script) to collect all required data (only for Windows laptops)

 What else:
 * [How to prepare data and request report](./docs/how_to_prepare_sap_softs.md)